War of Immortals - Book Review

 Some people will love that, some will roll their eyes at the idea of making adventurers be something more than just regular people.

 I think this is a pretty cool book.
 I’m not currently planning on a mythic campaign, so I don’t see myself using the mythic rules (for the characters) in the future, but I wouldn’t hesitate to allow the two new classes at my table.
-They fulfill are very interesting niche and I think they could create some incredible characters.
+They fulfill a very interesting niche and I think they could create some incredible characters.

 Also, I like the idea of mythic monsters.
 I may use those against my regular adventurers and provide side quests that they can go on to overcome the mythic powers of the monsters.
 I can just imagine starting a campaign arc with a mythic creature laying devastation and the party has to go on a quest to find ways to overcome its mythic abilities and defeat it.